-Heroin is a highly addictive drug that is known to the medical community as part of the opiate family, but not of the prescription opiates we typically hear about such as pain medications.
-It’s often in the same group of these opiate medications because it’s a derived from morphine.
+Heroin is a highly addictive drug that is known to the medical community as part of the opiate family, but not one of the prescription opiates we typically hear about, such as pain medications.
 Heroin is known for being crafted from the extracts of poppy plants.
-Because of the variety of available methods to ingest, inject and smoke heroin, this drug is diverse and sought out.
-Unfortunately, those who take this drug do not realize that it is one of the worst addictions as it damages the body by the invasive ways it is taken.
+Because of a variety of available methods to ingest, inject, and smoke heroin, many addicted individuals seek the drug out.
+Unfortunately, those who take this drug do not realize that it is one of the most challenging addictions as it heavily damages the body.

-Overdose from heroin is often the end for many addicts and we at Genesis Recovery want our clients to understand the severity of taking this drug.
-Heroin ruins the lives of the user and those connected through family and friendships.
-The reason this drug is so addictive is mainly that stricter laws and regulations on prescription drugs make opiates harder to come by, and they become too expensive, driving many addicted individuals to cheaper heroin.
+All of us at Genesis Recovery want our clients to understand the severity of taking this drug.
+Heroin ruins the lives of users and often their friends and family.
+The reason this drug is so popular is mainly that stricter laws and regulations on prescription drugs make opiates harder to come by and they become too expensive, driving many addicted individuals to cheaper heroin.

-Those that suffer from heroin addiction have admitted through a study done by the Center for Disease Control, that heroin is lower in cost, has increased effects and is more available to them.
-Because of this lowered cost, those addicted to heroin are on average anywhere from 18- 25 years old.
-It’s also known that those overcome by their addiction to heroin also have concurring addictions to other substances, drugs, and alcohol.
-The short-term effects of heroin make this drug difficult to get off of, and the short burst of euphoric or sensually pleasing effects are so intense and last so little, that users seek it more often than any other drug.
+A study done by the Center for Disease Control found that users believe heroin is lower in cost, has more powerful effects, and is more available to them than prescription opioids.
+Because of this lowered cost, those addicted to heroin are on average 18 to 25 years old.
+Many individuals struggling with heroin addiction are also addicted to other substances, drugs, and alcohol.
+The short-term effects of heroin make this drug difficult to overcome, and the short burst of euphoric effects are so intense and short-lived that users seek it out frequently.

 • Men in their early twenties